ICRANet Newsletter

 C. R. Argüelles, M. F. Mestre, E. A. Becerra-Vergara, V. Crespi, A. Krut, J. A. Rueda, R. Ruffini, What does lie at the Milky Way centre?
 Insights from the S2 star orbit precession, ref.
 MN-21-3399-L.R2, accepted for publication in Monthly Notices of the Royal Astronomical Society Letters.

 Fig. 11: Relativistic precession of S2 in the projected orbit on the plane of the sky as predicted in the BH and RAR DM models.
-While it is prograde for the BH and RAR (m = 58 keV/c2) (in dashed black and green respectively), it is retrograde for the RAR DM model (m = 56 keV/c2) (in dashed red).
+While it is prograde for the BH and RAR (m = 58 keV/c 2) (in dashed black and green respectively), it is retrograde for the RAR DM model (m = 56 keV/c 2) (in dashed red).
 The solid (theoretical) curves and gray (data) points correspond to the first period (1994-2010) while the dashed (theoretical) curves and cyan (data) points to the second period (2010-2026).
 Right panels: zoom of the region around apocentre (top panel) and pericentre (bottom panel).
 The astrometric measurements are taken from Do et al. (2019).

 It has been recently demonstrated that both, a classical Schwarzschild black hole (BH), and a dense concentration of self-gravitating fermionic dark matter (DM) placed at the Galaxy centre, can explain the precise astrometric data (positions and radial velocities) of the S-stars orbiting SgrA*.
 This result encompasses the 17 best resolved S-stars, and includes the test of general relativistic effects such as the gravitational redshift in the S2-star.
 In addition, the DM model features another remarkable result: the dense core of fermions is the central region of a continuous density distribution of DM whose diluted halo explains the Galactic rotation curve.
 In this Letter, we complement the above findings by analyzing in both models the relativistic periapsis precession of the S2-star orbit.
 While the Schwarzschild BH scenario predicts a unique prograde precession for S2, in the DM scenario it can be either retrograde or prograde, depending on the amount of DM mass enclosed within the S2 orbit, which in turn is a function of the DM fermion mass, see Fig. 7.
 We show that all the current and publicly available data of S2 cannot discriminate between the two models, but upcoming S2 astrometry close to next apocentre passage could potentially establish if SgrA* is governed by a classical BH or by a quantum DM system.